About Camp Horizons

 Hey y’all!
 My name is Liz and I am the Camp Director here at Horizons!
 I’m originally from Charlottesville, Virginia, but have been working at Camp Horizons for over ten years.
 I received my Masters in Counselor Education from the University of Virginia and have experience in K-12 education and counseling.
 I have been going to Camp Horizons since I was 7 years old and each summer is an exciting new experience!
 I love camp because it has given me the opportunity to meet people from all over the world and impact children in a fantastic outdoor program.
 I love camp and cannot wait to share the magic of Horizons with you all!

-Outdoor Learning Center Director & Camp operations support
+Outdoor Learning Center Director & Leadership Camp Director

-Hi, I’m Harriet and I am the Activities and Leadership Camp Director during the summers and am the OLC Associate Director at our Horizons campus during the school year.
+Hi, I’m Harriet and I am the Leadership Camp Director during the summer and the OLC Director during the school year.
 I began working at Camp Horizons in March of 2016 after earning my degree in Parks and Outdoor Recreation from George Mason University and working in the summer camp/outdoor recreation industry since 2009.
 I love working at camp the most when I get to see campers making life longs friends and trying new activities that push themselves outside of their comfort zone.
 My favorite parts of summer camp are all the bonds that are formed, random dance parties, and swimming in the lake!
 When I’m not working, you can find me exploring a cave or hanging out with my miniature goat named Sid!

 Hi!
 I’m Jenny, and I’m the Equestrian Director here at Horizons.
 Born and raised in the Shenandoah Valley, I have been around horses in some capacity since I was 5.
 After spending a few summers as part of the Equestrian Staff, I became the Director in 2016 and have absolutely loved it!
 I have experience in several different disciplines such as hunter/jumpers, dressage, and hunter paces.
 I absolutely love the unique teaching experience that horseback riding instruction brings, and love coming up with creative ways to help campers learn how to ride and care for horses.

 Hello!
-My name is Kara Grosbach, and I am the Assistant Activities Director for Camp Horizons and the Outdoor Learning Center.
-I am originally from Annapolis, Maryland, and I started at Camp Horizons as a camper in 2001.
+My name is Kara Grosbach, and I am the Activities Director for Camp Horizons and the Associate Director of the OLC I am originally from Annapolis, Maryland, and I started at Camp Horizons as a camper in 2001.
 I graduated from Hood College with a degree in Environmental Science and Biology, and have been in Harrisonburg ever since.
-After being an instructor with OLC for four seasons, I made camp my permanent home as the Program and Activities Coordinator for Camp Horizons and OLC in 2019.
+After being an instructor with OLC for four seasons, I made camp my permanent home as the Program and Activities Director for Camp Horizons and OLC in 2019.
 I love working with kids, being outside, and hope to make a great experience for kids to make Camp Horizons their home away from home as well.

 Camp Horizons has been accredited by the American Camp Association since our very first summer back in 1983.
 We are very proud of the distinction and our commitment to excellence through ACA accreditation.
 Many camps are not accredited because they are not able to meet the industry standards or because of the amount of work required to become accredited.
 ACA reports that there are approximately 2,400 camps in the United States that are accredited, yet there are approximately 12,000 camps.